April 1, 2019

 Hair dryers, as well as flat and curling irons can be tough on hair – especially the ends.
 They may help us style our hair, but they can also dry out and break the ends.
 Like all bad habits, we know it's not good for us, but we have a hard time giving it up.
 Try air-drying your hair and let the braids and buns give them curl.
 It's a more natural look, and you won't have unruly, heat-damaged hair.

 Moisturizing is essential for lengths, especially after spending a few months under a hat.
-Moisturizing and nourishing natural hair care products can liven up dull, dry and brittle hair and reduce split ends.
+Moisturizing and nourishing naturally sourced ingredients hair care products can liven up dull, dry and brittle hair and reduce split ends.

 Hairdressers agree that when you shampoo twice instead of once, it optimizes the product's effectiveness.
 A moisturizing shampoo will work better on the second application – just divide the amount of product used in half and you won't need more than usual.